-We are committed to an inclusive work environment to encourage and cultivate diversity of thought and ideas within the Company.
-We sponsor Employee Resource Groups to leverage the individual talents, perspectives and experiences of our employees to position us for continued growth and success.
+We are committed to an inclusive work environment to encourage and cultivate diversity of thought and ideas within the organization.
+We sponsor Employee Resource Groups (with representation including but not limited to groups for individuals who identify as African-American, Asian-American and Pacific Islander, Hispanic, LGBTQ, Veterans, Women and People with Disabilities) to leverage the individual talents, perspectives and experiences of our employees to position us for continued growth and success.